Marion T. Bennett: Education and career

-Born in Buffalo, Missouri on June 6, 1914 to Philip Allen Bennett and Mary Bertha (Tinsley) Bennett, he received his Artium Baccalaureus degree from Southwest Missouri State College (now Missouri State University) in 1935 and earned a Juris Doctor from Washington University School of Law in 1938, after which he entered private practice.
+Born in Buffalo, Missouri on June 6, 1914, to Philip Allen Bennett and Mary Bertha (Tinsley) Bennett, he received his Artium Baccalaureus degree from Southwest Missouri State College (now Missouri State University) in 1935 and earned a Juris Doctor from Washington University School of Law in 1938, after which he entered private practice.
 While practicing law, he was elected to the Greene County, Missouri Republican Central Committee, and managed his father's two Congressional election campaigns.
 Additionally, in 1950 he became a United States Air Force Reserve Colonel, a position he held until 1974.

 Personal

-In 1941 he married June Young of Hurley Missouri; they had two children.
+In 1941 he married June Young of Hurley Missouri; they had two children, Ann and William, plus 4 grandchildren.

 Congressman

-When his father died in office in early 1943, Bennett was chosen in a special election to complete his father's term in the 78th Congress.
+When his father died in office on December 7th, 1942; Bennett was chosen in a special election to complete his father's term in the 78th Congress.
 He was 28 years old.
 Winning reelection twice, he served in the 79th and 80th Congresses.

 Tour of German concentration camps

-Bennett was part of an official ten member Congressional delegation invited by General Dwight D. Eisenhower to follow the United States Third Army into Buchenwald concentration camp near Weimar, Germany in 1945.
+Bennett was part of an official ten-member Congressional delegation invited by General Dwight D. Eisenhower to follow the United States Third Army into Buchenwald concentration camp near Weimar, Germany in 1945.
 The delegation's members toured the United States speaking and reporting on what they had seen of the horrific conditions in the camp.
 Bennett is quoted in the New York Times on May 6, 1945, "I left Buchenwald convinced that every German must be killed."